 Our Analysis and Test Results

 We would describe the video quality from the Anafi as decent, but certainly not great.
 The video generally looks okay but has some clear shortcomings when compared to the footage from some competing drones.
-Thanks to the 4K resolution, the video is fairly crisp, and the gimbal is able to keep that footage very stable.
+Thanks to the 4K resolution, the video is fairly crisp, and the gimbal can keep that footage stable.
 However, it suffers from a few flaws.
-First, it tends to add a slightly warm hue to everything, making it look a bit redder than it does in reality.
+First, it tends to add a slightly warm hue to everything, making things look a bit redder than they do in reality.
 This actually improves the looks of some things but looks odd in most situations.
 Also, the camera often fails to pull out the fine details in an image.
-For instance, flying over a field in late fall ended up making the grass look a bit grainy, rather than a majestic wave of grain.
+For instance, flying over a field in late fall ended up making the grass look a bit grainy rather than a majestic wave of grain.

 One flight mode that we found to be a bit lackluster was the follow-me mode (which you must annoyingly pay for as an in-app purchase).
 It did a relatively good job of following subjects and keeping them in the frame, but they often drifted towards the edges.
-It felt like an earlier version of the comparable DJI technology and wasn't nearly as sensitive as the follow-me functions of the newer Mavic drones.
+It feels like an earlier version of the comparable DJI technology and isn't nearly as sensitive as the follow-me functions of the newer Mavic drones.
 Notably, the Anafi also lacks any obstacle avoidance sensors, a technology that is present to varying degrees on all of DJI's current drone lineup.

 Ease of Use

 We found the Anafi to be incredibly easy to set up, easy to fly, and easy to fold up.
 However, we had a few qualms with its user interface.
-We were generally still able to find the settings and options we were looking for without too much fuss, but it all felt a bit clunky, especially when compared to the more intuitive DJI models.
+We were generally able to find the settings and options we were looking for without too much fuss, but it all felt a bit clunky, especially when compared to the more intuitive DJI models.
 We also feel that DJI's controllers are a bit more ergonomic.
-Particularly if you have small hands you may find the Anafi's controller a bit uncomfortable to hold.
+Particularly if you have small hands, you may find the Anafi's controller a bit uncomfortable to hold.